 DISCUSSION QUESTIONS:

-3. Can you see how controlling your spouse's emotions in this way is actually about things that YOU don't want to fee or deal with?
+3. Can you see how controlling your spouse's emotions in this way is actually about things that YOU don't want to feel or deal with?
+What are those things that you don't want to feel or deal with?

 4. If you want to be trusted, then you need to be truthful.
-Do you think trust is automatically given to others in your life, or is trust earned over time?
+Do you automatically give trust to others in your life, or is trust earned over time?

 ---